Introduction With the accelerated growth of the 3D printing market, the textile industry has started…

 4. Fabric Design: Required extensibility is achieved by controlling crimp.

-Now, how can we measure the crimp percentage of a fabric or yarn?
+Now, how can we measure the crimp percentage of fabric or yarn?

-Here I will show you a way that is followed by WIRA Crimp tester machine.
+Here I will show you a way that is followed by the WIRA Crimp tester machine.

-Firstly a thread (which may be warp or weft) is collected from a fabric with crimp.
+Firstly a thread (which may be warp or weft) is collected from a fabric with a crimp.
 Now the crimped length is measured.
-The length will be found is the cloth length which is denoted by “p”.
+The length will be found in the cloth length which is denoted by “p”.